 If you currently have credit card debt, consider making bigger and more frequent payments to pay it off more aggressively.
 Signing up for a 0% interest balance transfer credit card or getting a debt consolidation loan could be another option to protect you from paying more interest, at least in the short-term.
 Looking to open a new card altogether?
 A card with an intro 0% annual percentage rate (APR) offer can shield you from fluctuating interest rates for a while.

 Lock in your mortgage rate

-Mortgage rates are at their highest in over 20 years.
-But if you already have a fixed-rate mortgage, don’t worry — your interest rate will stay the same.
+If you already have a fixed-rate mortgage, don’t worry — your interest rate will stay the same.

 If you’re looking to buy a home or refinance a mortgage, don’t stress about rates.
 “While mortgage rates are important, obsessing over them too much is liable to do more harm than good,” Jacob says.
 “If you’re in a place right now where you can afford to buy a home without becoming excessively cost burdened, then you shouldn’t worry too much about whether or not rates could eventually come down.”

 Like mortgage rates, auto loan rates can go up with Fed rate hikes while lenders adjust to the new federal funds rate.
 Refinancing terms also become less favorable in an environment of rising rates.
 If you think rates will go up, locking in a lower rate now may help ensure you’re spending less money on interest and getting the best value on your car purchase.

 If you’re planning on buying a new or used car, pay attention to the APR and move fast if you want today’s rates.
 If the federal funds rate continues to rise, the interest rates on new auto loans could rise as well.

 There’s some good news when it comes to the Fed raising interest rates: savings and other deposits earn more interest.
 “Deposit rates are reaching highs not seen in more than a decade,” says Ken.